-The aim of this policy is to ensure that everyone is treated fairly and with respect and that members, non-members and visiting teams are not denied access to Barry Community Tennis Club because of a discriminatory reason.
+The aim of this policy is to ensure that everyone is treated fairly and with respect and that members, non members and visiting teams are not denied access to Stockton Heath LTC because of a discriminatory reason.

-This policy is fully supported by the Barry Community Tennis Club committee, which is responsible for the implementation and review of this policy.
+This policy is fully supported by the Stockton Heath LTC management committee, which is responsible for the implementation and review of this policy.

-Barry Community Tennis Club will therefore adhere to the following:
+Stockton Heath LTC will therefore adhere to the following:

-- a) be responsible for setting standards and values to apply throughout the place to play at every level, as tennis should be enjoyed by everyone who wants to play the game - b) be committed to eliminate discrimination by reason of age, gender, gender reassignment, sexual orientation, race, nationality, ethnic origin, religion or belief, ability or disability and to encourage equal opportunities - c) ensure that it treats its employees, members, non-members and visiting teams fairly and with respect and will ensure that all members of the community have access to and have opportunities to take part in, and enjoy, its programmes of activities, competitions and events - d) not tolerate harassment, bullying, abuse or victimisation of an individual (which the place to play/facility regards as forms of discrimination), including sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal and work to ensure that such behaviour is met with appropriate action in whatever context it occurs - e) be committed to the immediate investigation of any complaints of discrimination on the above grounds, once they are brought to its attention.
-Complaints will be dealt with in accordance with its complaints policy and, where such a complaint is upheld, the management committee may impose such sanction as it considers appropriate and proportionate to discriminatory behaviour - f) be committed to taking positive action where inequalities exist and the development of a programme of on-going training and awareness in order to promote the eradication of discrimination and to promote equality and diversity in tennis.
-Women, people with disabilities and those from 'ethnic minority groups' are termed as being under-represented in sport. - g) be committed to a policy of fair and equitable treatment of all members and employees and requires all members and employees to abide by and adhere to these policies and the requirements of the Equality Act 2010 as well as any amendments to this act and any new legislation.

-In the event that any employee, member, visitor or visiting team feels that he, she or it has suffered discrimination or harassment in any way or that the policies, rules or code of conduct have been broken they should follow the procedures contained within the Complaints Policy.
+- a) Be responsible for setting standards and values to apply throughout the place to play at every level, as tennis should be enjoyed by everyone who wants to play the game. - b) Be committed to eliminate discrimination by reason of age, gender, gender reassignment, sexual orientation, race, nationality, ethnic origin, religion or belief, ability or disability and to encourage equal opportunities. - c) Ensure that it treats its employees, members, non-members and visiting teams fairly and with respect and will ensure that all members of the community have access to and have opportunities to take part in, and enjoy, its programmes of activities, competitions and events. - d) Not tolerate harassment, bullying, abuse or victimisation of an individual (which the place to play/facility regards as forms of discrimination), including sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal and work to ensure that such behaviour is met with appropriate action in whatever context it occurs. - e) Be committed to the immediate investigation of any complaints of discrimination on the above grounds, once they are brought to its attention.
+Complaints will be dealt with in accordance with its complaints policy and, where such a complaint is upheld, the management committee may impose such sanction as it considers appropriate and proportionate to discriminatory behaviour. - f) Be committed to taking positive action where inequalities exist and the development of a programme of on-going training and awareness in order to promote the eradication of discrimination and to promote equality and diversity in tennis.
+'Women', disabled people and those from 'ethnic minority groups' are termed as being under-represented in sport. - g) Be committed to a policy of fair and equitable treatment of all members and employees and requires all members and employees to abide by and adhere to these policies and the requirements of the Equality Act 2010 as well as any amendments to this act and any new legislation.
+In the event that any employee, member, visitor or visiting team feels that he, she or it has suffered discrimination or harassment in any way or that the policies, rules or code of conduct have been broken they should follow the procedures below. - The complainant should report the matter in writing to the secretary or another member of the Stockton Heath LTC management committee.
+The report should include: - a) details of what occurred: - b) details of when and where the occurrence took place; - c) any witness details and copies of any witness statements; - d) names of any others who have been treated in a similar way (provided that those people consent to their names being disclosed): - e) details of any former complaints made about the incident, including the date and to